 You do have to report vans or fuel if they’re part of a salary sacrifice arrangement.

 A business journey is a trip:

-- made as part of work (eg a service engineer travelling between appointments)
+- made as part of work (such as a service engineer travelling between appointments)

 - to a temporary workplace

-Vans used for ‘insignificant’ private journeys are exempt, eg making a slight detour to pick up a newspaper on the way to work.
+Vans used for ‘insignificant’ private journeys are exempt, for example making a slight detour to pick up a newspaper on the way to work.